-Theme: Oxford Dictionaries recently announced post-truth as its 2016 international Word of the Year.
+Theme: In 2016 Oxford Dictionaries announced post-truth as its international Word of the Year.
 Oxford defines the word as relating to or denoting circumstances in which objective facts are less influential in shaping public opinion than appeals to emotion and personal belief.

 In 2005, Stephen Colbert coined the term "truthiness" which Wikipedia defines as "a quality characterizing a 'truth' that a person making an argument or assertion claims to know intuitively 'from the gut' or because it 'feels right' without regard to evidence, logic, intellectual examination, or facts."

 If your mother says she loves you, check it out - old newspaper saying

 Below we have included several tips and suggestions for being a savvy consumer of information - whether it comes from social media, news sites, or a text from your friend.
 Many of the resources on this page come from an article by librarian Joyce Valenza, an Assistant Professor of Teaching at Rutgers University School of Information and Communication.

 Media Bias/Fact Check which describes itself as "the most comprehensive media bias resource on the internet.
 There are currently 2900+ media sources listed in our database and growing every day.
 Don’t be fooled by Fake News sources.
 Use the search feature above (Header) to check the bias of any source.
 Use name or url." -- NewsGuard gives the good marks for credibility and transparency.